lacroixDj/mars-rover/README.md

 - ./martian-robots --file ./test/data/2-sample.input.txt
 - node martian-robots -f ./test/data/3-sample.input.txt

 In addition to validating each command line of the file, similar as the previous method.
-It is also responsible for validating the existence of the file, if you have permissions to read it and validate that it is of type text / plain
+It is also responsible for validating the existence of the file, if you have permissions to read it and also validates if file mimetype is equal text / plain (only plain text files are supported)

-3. **showing the help and use instructions**: Showing the help and instructions of the application.
-It is achieved by passing -h | --help when we invoke it.
+3. **showing the help and instructions**: Showing the help / instructions of the application.
+It is achieved by passing -h | --help when we invoke the app:
 - ./martian-robots -h
 - ./martian-robots --help

 # Testing

-If you want to create  new tests, just put files in ./test/data/ with the following format:
+If you want to add more tests cases, just put files in ./test/data/ with the following format:

+Test are excuted in batch mode using the option -f | --file passing entire inputs described in input.txt files.

 <name>.input.txt: This file will be the input.
+<name>.output.txt: This file will represent the according output for the input file of the same name.

-<name>.output.txt: The resulting output will be validated against this output file. just be sure both files keep the same prefix name.
+The resulting (returned) output will be validated against the .output.txt files (just be sure both files keep the same prefix name).

-Test are excuted in batch mode using the option -f | --file passing entire inputs described in files.

 ## Running tests with the container mode